You are here

 Kenneth S. Gross Auditorium

 Housed on the second floor of Carver Hall is the lovely Kenneth S. Gross Auditorium.
-Renovated in 1993, this Victorian era intimate theatre seats 583.
-Used for classes, lectures, and small ensemble productions, Gross Auditorium is an ideal performance space and is the stage for Concerts @ Carver, the university's showcase series for Pennsylvania and international performing artists.
+Renovated in 2014, this Victorian era intimate theatre seats 568.
+Used for lectures and small ensemble productions, Gross Auditorium is an ideal performance space and is the stage for Concerts @ Carver, the university's showcase series for Pennsylvania and international performing artists.

 Lecture and Presentation System